Indigenous peoples in Colombia: Struggle for rights

-Indigenous people comprise 4.4–10% of the population of Colombia and their level of income as well as the indicators of human development as education and health conditions are behind compared to those of the rest of the Colombians.
-During the last twenty years, there has been a remarkable increase of the interest dedicated to the concerns of Indigenous communities all over the world.
+Indigenous people are 4.4–10% of the population of Colombia, and their level of income and the indicators of human development as education and health conditions are lower than those of the rest of Colombians.
+During the last 20 years, there has been a remarkable increase of the interest dedicated to the concerns of Indigenous communities all over the world.
 Therefore, the United Nations proclaimed the disclosure of the International Decade of the World's Indigenous People and in Latin America on 10 December 1994 and in Latin America.
-More than in any other region, this period was characterized by a wave of Indigenous movements which practised a growing political power, since the resistance of the Chiapas of 1994 until the fall of the governments of Ecuador and Bolivia.
+More than in any other region, the period was characterized by a wave of Indigenous movements that practised a growing political power from the Chiapas resistance of 1994 until the fall of the governments of Ecuador and Bolivia.

-The rise of Indigenous mobilization in Colombia is explained as a reaction of crisis at various levels: a crisis of representation, caused by the shortcomings of political parties with sufficient representation to shoulder all collectives' interests; a crisis of participation, that is the result of the lack of citizen's participation in state's business; and a legitimation crisis, due to the discrimination against some social groups.
+The rise of Indigenous mobilization in Colombia is explained as a reaction of crisis at various levels: a crisis of representation caused by the shortcomings of political parties with sufficient representation to shoulder all collectives' interests. a crisis of participation from the lack of citizens' participation in public affairs and a legitimation crisis from discrimination against some social groups.

-During their struggle for rights, Indigenes abandoned the armed struggle of the 1980s and the new strategy included forms of legal liberalism, a politics of identity and the use of transnational networks putting pressure on the state to achieve recognition and respect.
-This hasn't always led to success and often turned into victims of the cultural project of neoliberalism.
-Besides the cultural accomplishments there was an escalation of the acts of persecution and in the number of violations committed against them.
+During their struggle for rights, Indigenous people abandoned the armed struggle of the 1980s, and their new strategy included forms of legal liberalism, a politics of identity, and the use of transnational networks putting pressure on the state to achieve recognition and respect.
+That ha no't always led to success and often turned into victims of the cultural project of neoliberalism.
+Indigenous people's cultural accomplishments were accompanied by an escalation of the acts of persecution and the number of violations committed against them.

-According to the Indigenous National Organization of Colombia (ONIC) there are 102 Indigenous peoples in Colombia and only 82 of them are recognized by the Colombian government.
-One of the main problems the Colombian Indigenous communities are currently facing is the lack of recognition of their right to be consulted.
-Poverty is another central aspect in order to understand the contemporary situation of the Indigenes of Colombia, which has been measured making use of the Unsatisfied Basic Needs (UBN), considering people poor who have insufficiencies in living, services and education.
-Facts show differences between zones: those of greater influence of poverty measured with the UBN standard are Chocó, Sucre, Boyacá, Nariño and Córdoba, with numbers that exceed the 50% of the population and those of less influence are found in Bogotá and the departments of El Valle, Atlántico and the cafetero-core: Caldas, Quindío and Risaralda.
+According to the Indigenous National Organization of Colombia (ONIC), there are 102 Indigenous peoples in Colombia, and only 82 of them are recognized by the Colombian government.
+One of the main problems that the Colombian Indigenous communities currently face is the lack of recognition of their right to be consulted.
+Poverty is another aspect that is central to understand the contemporary situation of the Indigenes of Colombia, which has been measured by using of the Unsatisfied Basic Needs (UBN), whoch conders poverty to be insufficiencies in living, services, and education.

+There are differences among zones: those of greater influence of poverty measured with the UBN standard are Chocó, Sucre, Boyacá, Nariño, and Córdoba, which exceed the 50% of the population and those of less influence are found in Bogotá and the departments of El Valle, Atlántico and the coffee core: Caldas, Quindío, and Risaralda.